k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: set location pits forming under shallow water (Barbarian quest)
 - Fix: 'It tasted bad' while quaffing a cursed potion of gain level in the Valley of the Dead after defeating Cerberus
+- Fix: vampires in alternate form were grudging zombies and vice versa